adap/flower/doc/source/tutorial-quickstart-pytorch.rst

         testloader = DataLoader(partition_train_test["test"], batch_size=32)
         return trainloader, testloader

-Define the loss and optimizer with PyTorch.
-The training of the dataset is done by looping over the dataset, measure the corresponding loss and optimize it.
+We define the loss and optimizer with PyTorch.
+The training of the dataset is done by looping over the dataset, measure the corresponding loss, and optimize it.

 .. code-block:: python